isobelfc/eng84_linux_commands/README.md

 - killing a process/crashed processes
   - from the `top` list, you can press `k` to kill a process
   - `kill process_id` also kills processes
   - `pkill process_name` can kill processes by their name
-- how to check any process running in foreground and background jobs
-- how to stop/kill any process running in foreground and background jobs
 - how to change permissions with chmod command
   - `chmod +x -w file_name` will grant executable permissions and revoke write permissions
   - `x` for execute, `r` for read, `w` for write